maria-hampel/hpc-workspace-v2/README.md

 - backwards compatibility will be maintained, might have some restrictions (e.g. old config files will need some flags to be added)

+- some tools might have slightly different options, when it adds functionality

-Functional extension is possible after this is achieved.
+Functional extension and change of DB format is possible after this is achieved.

 ## Environment

 at the moment main development platform is

-- Ubuntu 22.04.5 LTS
+- Ubuntu 25.04
-  - CMake 3.22.1
+  - CMake 3.31
-  - gcc 11.4.0
+  - gcc 14.2.0

 future test platforms: